AuxXxilium/AuxXxilium/README.md

 Arc is a customized Redpill Loader for DSM 7.x (Xpenology) with enhanced Hardwaresupport, Addons, guided (semi-automated) Installation and more.
 Multiple customization Options are built-in.
 It is modified to run on different Hardware (see Wiki for more Informations).

 - Commercial use is not permitted and strictly forbidden!!!
-- DSM and all Parts are under Copyright / Ownership or Registered Trademark by Synology Inc.
+- DSM and all Parts of it are under Copyright / Ownership or Registered Trademark by Synology Inc.

 Hardware has a price whilst data is priceless, any user-specific custom modification of the tested & prebuilt bootloader images could potentially cause irreversible data destruction towards your local machine.
 I'm not responsibly liable for damage or personal loss of any types.
 The project with its affiliation is released for educational and learning purpose only.